-The following links lead to calculators for pertinent pleadings deadlines in the Federal Rules of Civil Procedure.
-Note that many of these rules can be modified by stipulation, a court’s local rules, a judge’s standing order, or a case-specific court order.
+This page contains calculators that can help you determine pertinent pleadings deadlines that frequently arise in federal court.
+Note that many of these deadlines can be modified by stipulation, a court’s local rules, a judge’s standing order, or a case-specific court order.
 Always check the Federal Rules of Civil Procedure, local rules, and judge’s orders, each of which are available on the relevant court’s website or in your case file on PACER.

 Answer to Summons or Complaint